-- Has full knowledge and understanding of the contents, refers to and directs relevant centre staff to the annually updated JCQ publication Access Arrangements. - Ensures an appropriately qualified assessor(s) is appointed, evidence of the assessor's qualification(s) is obtained before she assesses candidates and that evidence of the qualification is held on file. - Ensures the assessment process is administered in accordance with the regulations and the correct procedures are in place.
+- Determines the arrangements for the candidate's examinations, and not a specialist. - Has full knowledge and understanding of the contents, refers to and directs relevant centre staff to the annually updated JCQ publication Access Arrangements. - Ensures an appropriately qualified assessor(s) is appointed, evidence of the assessor's qualification(s) is obtained before she assesses candidates and that evidence of the qualification is held on file. - Ensures the assessment process is administered in accordance with the regulations and the correct procedures are in place.